CFC-Servers/GLuaTest/README.md

 Kinda cool, right?

-There are a number of different expectations you can use:
+There are a number of different expectations you can use.

+#### Expectations
 | Expectation          | Description                                           | Example                                                         |
 |----------------------|-------------------------------------------------------|-----------------------------------------------------------------|
 | **`equal`**/**`eq`**     | Basic `==` equality check                             | `expect( a ).to.eq( b )`                                        |